-The U.S. Bureau of Labor Statistics predicted that military careers across all branches should be good from 2012-2022, which meant that job openings were more numerous than job seekers (www.bls.gov).
-Defense operations is a rapidly growing section with demand for qualified engineers.
+The U.S. Bureau of Labor Statistics predicted that military careers across all branches will have average change from 2018-2028.
+Defense operations is a growing section with demand for qualified engineers.
 While most enlistment contracts involve eight years of service, many military engineers retire after 20 years of service and receive a pension.
 Like any military personnel, engineers can receive promotions and elevated pay grades, but higher ranks have a more competitive selection process.

 Military engineers can specialize in a variety of fields, including civil, mechanical or electrical engineering.
 Salary is determined by experience and rank.
 The military offers tuition assistance, which can help with the formal education requirements for a career in engineering.